 This metric is tracked whenever an identifiable browser views a product page on your website (for ecommerce stores).

 To enable web tracking, all you have to do is copy short snippets of code to your site.
 In this article, you will learn how to do this and who Klaviyo tracks once you do.

 Who Klaviyo Tracks

-When you add Klaviyo's web tracking snippet(s) to your site, we are only able to track the browsing activity of "known browsers" -- i.e. browsers that have visited and engaged at least once before.
+When you add Klaviyo's web tracking snippet(s) to your site, we only track the browsing activity of "known browsers" — i.e. browsers that have visited and engaged at least once before.
 Klaviyo will not track anonymous browsers.

 There are three key ways Klaviyo will be able to identify a site visitor for web tracking purposes:

 - If someone has, at some point, clicked through a Klaviyo email to your website